Students Right to Know Policy

 - MPCC will collect nonpublic personal information about you from the following sources:

-- Information we receive from you on loan application, promissory notes, MPCC account applications, correspondence, communications and other forms
+- Information we receive from you on loan applications, promissory notes, MPCC account applications, correspondence, communications, and other forms

 - Information about your transactions with us or others with respect to your student loan from parties such as your lender(s) and the U.S. Department of Education and their agents

 - Information received from schools you attend or formally attended, or to which you have applied for admission, and

 - Information received from credit reporting agencies.